learn-co-students/oo-basics-v-000/README.md

 ## Instructions

 1. Read through the tutorial, following along as you go.
 2. Once you've finished, make the tests in `spec/02_shoe_spec.rb` pass.
-Run only those tests by typing `rspec spec/02_shoe_spec.rb` on your command line.
+Run only those tests by typing `learn spec/02_shoe_spec.rb` on your command line.

 ## Tutorial